 5. Readiness Hearings

-If a pre-trial resolution is not reached, a readiness hearing, also often referred to as an omnibus hearing, will be set before trial.
-Its purpose is to determine the defense and prosecution readiness for the trial and address or resolve pre-trial motions or issues.
+If a pre-trial resolution is not reached, a readiness hearing, sometimes referred to as an omnibus hearing or a confirmation hearing, will be set before trial.
+Its purpose is to determine if the defense and prosecution are ready to proceed to a trial and to address or resolve pre-trial motions or issues.

 In the trial, the burden of proof rests with the prosecutor, meaning they must prove beyond a reasonable doubt that you committed the crime in question.